 Instructions

-• Add all ingredients into the blender.
+• Add all ingredients to the blender.

 • Blend on high until creamy.